Maths.scot is an ongoing project by Andrew Moulden, a Glasgow-based maths teacher, ex-PT and ex-headteacher, who now runs a tutoring centre

 How Maths.scot is funded

-Maths.scot exists to provide free access to quality maths resources for any student who is self-motivated enough to take advantage of them.
+Maths.scot exists to provide 100% free access to quality maths resources for any student who is self-motivated enough to make use of them.
 All original content is, and will remain, completely free of charge.

-The expenses associated with operating the website are offset by generous donations
+Website operating expenses are offset by generous donations

-and by various sponsorships and affiliations such as the Amazon Associates Programme, through which commissions are earned on qualifying purchases.
+and by various sponsorships and affiliations, including the Amazon Associates Programme, through which commissions are earned on qualifying purchases.

 Care has been taken to ensure that all advertising on Maths.scot is as relevant and unobtrusive as possible.